-The analysis notes the following areas where Montana's law or implementation fall short:
+The analysis notes the following areas where Montana's law or implementation falls short:

-- Irrigation and landscaping operations are exempt.
+Irrigation and landscaping operations are exempt.
 Because there is no enforcement, one gas gathering system operator also is not a member.
-The operator is installing un-locatable lines in Montana. - The MUCC is not recognized in law, and some members believe the relationship with the Utilities Underground Location Center (UULC) is "strained".
+The operator is installing unlocatable lines in Montana.

+The MUCC is not recognized in law, and some members believe the relationship with the Utilities Underground Location Center (UULC) is "strained".

-30 Operator Internal Performance Measurement
+3 Operator Internal Performance Measurement